 Another number that you’ll want to memorize is your driver’s license.
 Although you need to carry your driver’s license with you wherever you go, it’s best to keep your social security card in a safe and secure place, and only pull it out when absolutely necessary.

 In the past, we didn’t really have to worry about what we shared with others.
 Nowadays, however, with social media being such an open opportunity for identity thieves, it’s best to limit the amount of information you “post” online.
 A status update containing a few key elements may be all an identity theft needs to swoop in and go to work.

 Having a platform where you can share and connect with friends (and strangers) all over the world doesn’t mean that you have to post your heart out.
-Information you post online could easily be use as password recovery to gain access to your accounts or steal your identity.
+The information you post online could easily be used as password recovery to gain access to your accounts or steal your identity.